Table of Contents

 Why should dentists use digital marketing?

-The advantages of digital advertising really come down to three elements that traditional advertising never even came close to offering, even in their heyday.
+The advantages of digital marketing really come down to three elements that traditional advertising never even came close to offering, even in their heyday.

 If you were placing a newspaper ad, the closest you could come to targeting your dental advertising for a particular audience was choosing between the Sports or Home and Garden sections.

 Digital ads, on the other hand, offer an amazing range of possibilities for focusing on your ideal patient persona.
 Demographic data like location, age, gender, family size, income, home value, employment status and more are all available to choose from.
 On top of that, certain platforms allow you to zero in based on interests and online behavior.
 So if you decide that your “perfect” patient is a working mom in her mid-thirties who lives in a middle-class neighborhood and enjoys cooking… you’ll find her.

-If you don’t like waiting, then you’ll love digital advertising.
+If you don’t like waiting, then you’ll love digital marketing.
 The amount of time it takes to launch an ad for your dental practice is only limited by how long it takes to create it.
 No more waiting for the next edition of the paper to hit the newstand tomorrow (or next week).
 You can also schedule ads to run certain days of the week, or even certain hours of the day, based on when you think your ideal patient will most likely be online to see it.

-Knowing exactly how well your digital advertising is performing is empowering.
+Knowing exactly how well your digital marketing is performing is empowering.
 Occasionally hearing patients mention that they saw your ad was once gratifying enough to convince you that your marketing was working.
 Today, however, data is everything.
 With proper reporting, you’ll know which ads are working best and whether you are spending too much or too little to reach your marketing goals.

 Types of digital ads dentists can use